 OET Writing Scoring Criteria Explained

-OET writing is assessed across six criteria by trained examiners at Cambridge Assessment English.
+Since August 2018, OET writing is assessed across six criteria — Purpose, Content, Conciseness & Clarity, Genre & Style, Organisation & Layout, and Language — by trained assessors at CBLA (Cambridge Boxhill Language Assessment), which owns the OET.
 Understanding exactly what each criterion measures is essential for targeted preparation and achieving Grade B (score of 350 or above).
 The OET is accepted by healthcare regulators in the UK (NMC, GMC), Australia (AHPRA), New Zealand, Ireland, Singapore, Dubai, and Ukraine.

 View Correction Packages